andymurd/microservice_ssl/README.md

 * `ROOT_PKI_NAME` This will form part of the common name of root certificate.
 INTERMEDIATE_PKI_NAME=${INTERMEDIATE_PKI_NAME:-$PKI_NAME}

+You can use the `ca-config.sh` script to provide an easy way to populate the required values - simply run `source ca-config.sh` in the shell you are using to run the other scripts.

 ## Usage - Generate a Certificate

 Generate a key: